frontendlane/prioritizer/README.md

 - add SASS

 ## code quality
+- instead of calling handleCancel directly from rendering call requestSubmit on cancelButton
 - remove duplicate type on 'as', use optional chaining instead
 - format document on save
 - add ESLint